Nuclear materials

 Q8.
 Under what circumstances may an application for a licence be refused other than failure to meet the ordinary criteria?
 Are the reasons for any refusal given to the applicant?
 Have applicants a right of appeal in the event of refusal to issue a licence and, if so, to what bodies and under what procedures?

-Licence could be refused under the Nuclear Industries Security Regulations due to over excessive quantities, legal entity of the company importing etc. Any refusal, provided no sensitivities, would be given the reason(s) in an open and transparent manner.
-Right of appeal in the first instance would be in writing to the Deputy Chief Nuclear Inspector at ONR.
+A licence could be refused due to over excessive quantities, legal entity of the company importing etc. There is an appeal process in conjunction with the Office of Nuclear Regulation.
+Any refusal, provided no sensitivities, would include the reason(s) in an open and transparent manner.
+Right of appeal in the first instance would be in writing from A Senior Civil Servant at the Department for Business and Trade.

 Eligibility of Importers to Apply for Licence